BosEriko/dotfiles/README.md

 **Tip:** You can create desktop shortcuts for the applications listed above so you can easily open them again once you're done playing games.

 Also, if things are broken, make sure all links are properly set.
-Hard coded links are included the following:
+Hard coded links are included in the following:

 - config/.config/nvim/lua/config/settings/glazewm.lua